-However, the world of online shopping is changing rapidly, and social commerce is a relatively recent variation of it.
-It has helped that the social networks have recognized its arrival and make it easier to enable shopping activity on their platforms.
+In 2023, we expect the world of online shopping to continue changing.
+Social commerce in particular will play a vital role in reshaping the world of commerce.
+It has helped that the social networks have recognized its arrival and make it easier to enable shopping activities on their platforms.

-- Expanded Use of AI.
-ML and AR
+- More Use-cases of AI, ML and AR in Social Commerce

 - Specialist Social Network Marketplaces Will Continue to Help the Expansion of Social Commerce

-- Low-Priced Products will Sell Well on the Social Platforms in 2021
+- Low-Priced Products will Continue to Sell Well on the Social Platforms in 2023

-- Social Commerce and eCommerce Platforms Will Integrate More
+- Better and More Integrations among Social Commerce and eCommerce Platforms

 What Does Social Commerce Mean?

 The idea behind social commerce is straightforward.
-It involves brands using social media to sell their goods or services, rather than relying on a stand-alone eCommerce site.
-Things are not quite so clear-cut in practice, as social commerce often includes sales of products promoted on social media that link to a stand-alone eCommerce store.
+It usually involves brands using social media to sell their goods or services instead of relying on a stand-alone eCommerce site.
+Things are not quite so clear-cut in practice, however, as social commerce often includes sales of products promoted on social media that link to a stand-alone eCommerce store.

 Why is Social Commerce Important?